 - animal bites and scratches that break skin; excluding bats (for bats, call Monroe County Health Department at 753-5864)

-- removal of dead animal carcasses (contact Special Services via 311 for routine dead animal removal).
+- removal of dead animal carcasses (request Special Services via 311 for routine dead animal removal).

 Call the Humane Society of Rochester and Monroe County at 223-6500 for all non-emergency concerns related to animal neglect or animal cruelty

-Animal Control Officers are complaint-driven due to the high volume of calls for service they receive.
+Animal Control Officers are often engaged in pro-active outreach to share information and provide assistance before problems arise.
+However, when not on pro-active details, Animal Control Officers are complaint-driven due to the high volume of calls for service they receive.
 All complaints received are provided with an appropriate response.
 ACOs prioritize their responses according to the safety issues involved for humans and animals.
-For examples, an animal causing an immediate safety risk to a human would be the highest priority.
-Injured animals are taken next in order, followed by confined stray animals, unconfined stray animals, animal nuisances such as barking and sanitation complaints, and lastly by surrendered pets.
+For example, an animal causing an immediate safety risk to a human would be the highest priority.
+Injured animals are taken next in order, followed by confined stray animals, unconfined stray animals, and lastly animal nuisances such as barking and sanitation complaints.

-All dogs 4 months of age or older are required to have a dog license according to NYS Agriculture and Markets Laws Article 7.
+All dogs four months of age or older are required to have a dog license according to NYS Agriculture and Markets Laws Article 7.
 The Animal Services Center licenses only those dogs reclaimed or adopted from that facility.
-The City Clerk's Office licenses all other dogs belonging to residents of the City of Rochester.
+The City Clerk's Office licenses all other dogs belonging to residents of the city of Rochester.
 Applications can be made at the City Clerk's Office at City Hall, 30 Church Street, Rochester, NY 14614 or by mail.
-New York State requires proof of current rabies vaccination.
+New York State requires proof of current rabies vaccination to obtain a dog license.
 If the dog is spayed or neutered, documentation must be presented for the reduced license fee.
 To contact the City Clerk's Office call 428-7421.
-For residents of surrounding municipalities, contact your local town hall for dog licensing guidelines.
+For residents of surrounding municipalities, contact your local town clerk for dog licensing guidelines.